Our Programs (Halton Hills Minor Hockey)

 First Shift

-Introducing the NHL/NHLPA First Shift.
+Introducing NHL/NHLPA First Shift

 Thousands of children across Ontario will have the chance to fall in love with hockey this season thanks to the First Shift program.
 A number of programs will be held across OMHA centres over the fall and winter in the upcoming season.